OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

         may require more frequent changes.
 The time between resets must be administratively controlled
     * Disable "remember me" functionality for password fields
     * Avoid sending authentication information through E-mail, particularly for existing users.
-* Authorisation
+* Authorization
   * Access control
-    * Build authorisation on rules based access control.
+    * Build authorization on rules based access control.
         Persist the rules as a matrix (for example as a list of strings which is passed as a parameter to a method that is run when the user first access the page, based on which access is granted).
         Most frameworks today, support this kind of matrix.
     * Check if the user is authenticated before checking the access matrix.
         If the user is not authenticated, direct the user to the login page.
-        Alternatively, use a single site-wide component to check access authorisation.
+        Alternatively, use a single site-wide component to check access authorization.
-        This includes libraries that call external authorisation services
+        This includes libraries that call external authorization services
     * Ensure that the application has clearly defined the user types and the privileges for the users.
     * Ensure there is a least privilege stance in operation.
 Add users to groups and assign privileges to groups
     * Scan the code for development/debug backdoors before deploying the code to production.
-    * Re-Authenticate the user before authorising the user to perform business critical activities
+    * Re-Authenticate the user before authorizing the user to perform business critical activities
-    * Re-Authenticate the user before authorising the user to admin section of the application
+    * Re-Authenticate the user before authorizing the user to admin section of the application
-    * Do not include authorisation in the query string.
+    * Do not include authorization in the query string.
 Direct the user to the page via a hyperlink on a page.
         Authenticate the user before granting access.
 For example if `admin.php` is the admin page for `www.example.com` do not create a query string like `www.example.com/admin.php`.
-        Instead include a hyperlink to `admin.php` on a page and control authorisation to the page
+        Instead include a hyperlink to `admin.php` on a page and control authorization to the page
     * Prevent forced browsing with role based access control matrix
     * Ensure Lookup IDs are not accessible even when guessed and lookup IDs cannot be tampered with
-    * Enforce authorisation controls on every request, including those made by server side scripts, "includes" and requests from rich client-side technologies like AJAX and Flash
+    * Enforce authorization controls on every request, including those made by server side scripts, "includes" and requests from rich client-side technologies like AJAX and Flash
     * Server side implementation and presentation layer representations of access control rules must match
     * Implement access controls for POST, PUT and DELETE especially when building an API
-    * Use the "referer" header as a supplemental check only, it should never be the sole authorisation check, as it is can be spoofed
+    * Use the "referer" header as a supplemental check only, it should never be the sole authorization check, as it is can be spoofed
-    * Ensure it is not possible to access sensitive URLs without proper authorisation.
+    * Ensure it is not possible to access sensitive URLs without proper authorization.
         Resources like images, videos should not be accessed directly by simply specifying the correct path
-    * Test all URLs on administrator pages to ensure that authorisation requirements are met.
+    * Test all URLs on administrator pages to ensure that authorization requirements are met.
         If verbs are sent cross domain, pin the OPTIONS request for non-GET verbs to the IP address of subsequent requests.
 This will be a first step toward mitigating DNS Rebinding and TOCTOU attacks.
   * Session management
     * Creation of session: Use the server or framework’s session management controls.
-        The application should only recognise these session identifiers as valid
+        The application should only recognize these session identifiers as valid
     * Creation of session: Session identifier creation must always be done on a trusted system (e.g., The server)
     * Creation of session: If a session was established before login, close that session and establish a new session after a successful login